Supreme Court sides with Republicans in South Carolina dispute over mail-in ballots

 The court’s brief order did not list any objecting justices.
 Justices Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch said they would have granted the request in full, meaning the ballots already in without a witness signature would not be counted.

-The request to the high court came after the U.S. Court of Appeals for the 4th Circuit last week left in place an order blocking the requirement because of the risks associated with in-person voting during the coronavirus pandemic.
+The request to the high court came after the U.S. Court of Appeals for the 4th Circuit last week left in place an order blocking the requirement because of the risks associated with in-person voting during the pandemic.

 It is one of several battles over voting procedure in the presidential election to already have made its way to the Supreme Court.
 The justices are also considering a request from Pennsylvania’s Republican legislative leaders to block a decision to count ballots received by mail up to three days after Election Day.